The Church of Sweden and the quest to bounce back better

 Civil society organizations have distinctive roles to play in every society.
 They collectively contribute to the very communal fabric that enables a dynamic social contract, and provide the space and the opportunity for matters not easily handled in the other spheres of society.
 In those roles civil society is also a crucial part in the resilience of any society and a key force in its capacity to cope or even grow with the various, sudden and unexpected jolts that strike from time to time.
 One such situation was the novel coronavirus that impacted the world in the spring of 2020.

-We focus on organizational learning and use the response of Svenska kyrkan (the Church of Sweden, henceforth "the Church") during two emergencies.
+In the article, we focus on organizational learning and use the response of Svenska kyrkan (the Church of Sweden, henceforth "the Church") during two emergencies.
 We examine how the Church and her parishes helped their local communities and Sweden through the crisis created by the coronavirus in spring 2020.
 Our discussion also addresses how organizational learning – the acquisition of new skills and knowledge – contribute to society's resilience.

 "A period of crisis is essentially also a period of learning.
 We know that each new crisis also opens windows of opportunity."
 (Archbishop Antje Jackelén, 2020, p.
 10, our translation)